Running Payroll 101: Step-by-Step Guide For New Businesses

 Time for those post-tax deductions

-Pay your staff the rest
+Pay your staff!

-And after all of that, your employee gets to keep the rest!
-Be sure to know exactly what you have taken out beforehand, as this will need to be reported to HMRC in an itemised fashion, and when it comes to sending the relevant payments to them, you’ll want to know how to be able to reconcile those costs against your company accounts.
+Be sure to know exactly what’s been taken out beforehand, as this will need to be reported to HMRC in an itemised fashion.
+And, when it comes to sending the relevant payments to them, you’ll want to know how to be able to reconcile those costs against your company accounts.

 Send reports of what you’ve done to your staff and HMRC